cs640-fall20205/joins-activity-mmmshr/src/postgres/joins.md

 Questions

 1. Which customers are not included in the result?
+    There are no customers left from the result.

 2. Which orders are not included in the result?
+    Orders 05 and 06 are left from the ressult.

 3. When is a row included?
+    A row iss included if it is a row of the customer table.

 4. What is the meaning of LEFT OUTER JOIN?
+    It returns all rows from the lefthand-side table and all rows that are matching from the righthand-side table in the matching condition.

 ---